blogger323/standard-widget-extensions/readme.txt

 1. Accordion Widgets
 1. Sticky Sidebar

-You can use this plugin easily with default WordPress themes.
+You can use this plugin easily with default WordPress themes (Twenty Fourteen/Twenty Thirteen/Twenty Twelve/Twenty Eleven).
 [Check setting information](http://en.hetarena.com/standard-widget-extensions/settings-for-standard-themes).

 Other theme users can adjust class names and/or IDs to suit the theme.
 You can find options for the plugin by selecting a menu 'Settings' - 'Standard WE'.